It’s a question we hear all the time, and see plastered everywhere: How much do Facebook Ads cost?

 Now that we’ve got a clear idea of how the bidding system works and what factors currently are most heavily affecting the cost of our Facebook Ads, let’s take a look at the data.

-This data was pulled from all AdEspresso users from the end of 2015, the first + second quarter of 2016!
-Over 100 million dollars in ad spend has been imported and analyzed by us.
+This data was pulled from all AdEspresso users from the end of 2015, Q1, Q2, and Q3 of 2016!
+Over 100 million dollars in ad spend has been imported and analyzed by us in the last quarter alone.
 All currencies have been converted to USD in this data.

 There are so many factors influencing Facebook Ads cost that there’s no way to know exactly what the cost will be for you until you run a few campaigns.
 Still, this data can provide a powerful point of reference and more concretely give a rough answer to the question “How much do Facebook Ads cost?” that doesn’t involve a shrug of the shoulders.